Grethe Meyer: Ildpot (Firepot), 1976

 One of Meyer's best-selling home designs was her Ildpot, a line of earthenware dishes.
 They were meant to go directly from one's freezer to one's oven and then straight onto the dinner table to save time in the preparation of food and increase time spent enjoying one's company in the home.
-Before the 1970's, it had not been possible to produce bowls and dishes that could withstand the large temperature change when taking a dish from the freezer and putting it directly into the oven.
+Before the 1970s, it had not been possible to produce bowls and dishes that could withstand the large temperature change when taking a dish from the freezer and putting it directly into the oven.
 Meyer studied and tweaked the design of the Firepot to come up with a way to use oven space optimally.
-Firepot was produced in cordierite, which is a magnesium mineral with a low thermal expansion that endures great changes in environmental temperature without breaking.
+The Firepot was produced in cordierite, which is a magnesium mineral with a low thermal expansion that endures great changes in environmental temperature without breaking.
 The pots themselves could not be glazed, but with use over time, they begin to take on an individual dark patina.
 Meyer was awarded with the Danish Industrial Design Prize in 1976 for the Ildpot designs.